huytuong010101/FLaskServer_LiveStreamProcessVideo/README.md

-# Flask Server using to test Image Processing & Video processing Syste
+# Flask Server using to test Image Processing & Video processing System
 ## How to run ?
 ### Install dependency
 ```